PREVISOR AI

 Chief Clinical Officer

-Practicing internist and CMIO at Scripps Health.
+Practising internal medicine physician and CMIO, Scripps Health.
 30 years of practice with ambient-AI implementation.

 Nandini Nayak, PhD